johnashu/transfer-quickstart/README.md

 - `webhookServer.js` -- A second server running on port 8001 to respond to
   webhooks
 - `/routes/banks.js` -- List banks and accounts that the user is connected to
-- `/routes/bills.js` -- List, generate and fetch details about bills
+- `/routes/transfers.js` -- List, generate and fetch details about transfers
 - `/routes/debug.js` -- A place to put arbitrary rest calls
 - **`/routes/payments_no_transferUI.js`** -- Authorize a transfer, and create
   one _without_ using Link's Transfer UI.